mdarif/project-management/README.md

   </a>
 </p>

-> A MERN app about Project Management System to add/manage clients & Projects using GraphGL Server/Client.
+> A Dockerize MERN app using Github Actions about Project Management System to add/manage clients & Projects using GraphGL Server/Client.

 # Architecture
-A Full Stack MERN app with GraphQL Server/Client.
+A Full Stack Dockerize MERN app with GraphQL Server/Client.

 ![MERN Architecture](./client/src/images/architecture-mern-graphql.png)